-I saw my first gray hair on my 30’s; I must admit it was Terrifying!
-I was not prepared for it at all, had no idea what to do about it so I did what I’m sure most people would’ve done in my position, I decided to pluck it: MISTAKE #1.
-I don’t have many grays, maybe 10-15 or so, but they are all on my hairline, yes, the frame of my face, the most visible area, and the hardest to conceal.
+I saw my first gray hair on my 30’s; I must admit, it was terrifying!
+I was not prepared for it at all, and had no idea what to do about it so I did what I’m sure most people would’ve done in my position-I decided to pluck it: MISTAKE #1.
+I don’t have many grays, maybe 10-15 or so, but they are all on my hairline… yes, the frame of my face, the most visible area, and the hardest to conceal.
 Should I dye it?
-Should I plug it?
-Should I cut it?
-Trying to figure out how to best deal with it, I’ve learned a few tricks by making a couple mistakes.
-Tricks I will share with you today.
+Should I pluck it?
+Should I cut it? ?
+I’ve learned a few tricks by making some mistakes while trying to figure out how to best deal my gray hairs, and I want to share those tricks with you today.

 DO NOT PLUCK YOUR GRAYS

-“Plucking your grays will make more come back”.
-This is absolutely not true; plucking your grays will not cause the surrounding hairs to become gray but, but it does traumatize your follicle (that’s why after plucking it, grays usually start growing on a different direction than the rest of your hair), repeated trauma can cause hair loss, and I already have a receding hairline so If there is a white hair you definitely must get rid of, cut it very carefully instead.
+“Plucking your grays will make more come back.”
+This is absolutely not true; plucking your grays will not cause the surrounding hairs to become gray, but it does traumatize your follicle (that’s why after plucking it, grays usually start growing in a different direction than the rest of your hair).
+Repeated trauma can cause hair loss, and I already have a receding hairline.
+If there is a white hair you definitely must get rid of, cut it very carefully instead.

-I kept plucking my grays until it was no longer a solution, it kept coming back pointing to the sky like an arrow which made it more visible, so decided to take my first trip to the colorist to get rid of them.
+I kept plucking my grays until it was no longer a solution.
+They kept coming back, pointing to the sky like an arrow,which made them more visible, so I decided to take my first trip to the colorist to get rid of them.

-My first visit went great: I only dyed my hairline, the colorist matched my tone perfectly.
-I couldn’t see grays no more!
-The only inconvenience was the scalp and skin around my hairline was colored for a couple of days.
+My first visit went great: I only dyed my hairline, and the colorist matched my tone perfectly.
+I couldn’t see grays anymore!
+The only inconvenience was that the scalp and skin around my hairline was colored for a couple of days.
 It wasn’t a big deal then.
-Not until 10 days after when those grays where visible again.
+Not until 10 days later, when those grays where visible again.
 That was the first BIG downside of coloring my hairline.

-Happens to be that grays on the Hairline are the most resistant to dye and can be noticeable as soon as 7 days.
+It just so happens that grays on the hairline are the most resistant to dye and can be noticeable as soon as 7 days.
 For that reason, I kept going to the salon every 2 weeks.
 MISTAKE #2

 Do not Dye your hairline often

-It took me about 6 months to experience the side effects of dying my hairline so often.
-I noticed I lost some hair on that area and my scalp was sensitive and reddish.
-Permanent dying creams contain large amounts of Ammonia, which dries up the scalp and weakens the follicles.
-The hairline is a very sensitive area and over-dying can easily result in skin redness, split ends, dryness, hair loss and even more serious side effects like asthma and dermatitis.
+It took me about 6 months to experience the side effects of dyeing my hairline so often.
+I noticed that I lost some hair in that area and my scalp was sensitive and reddish.
+Permanent dyeing creams contain large amounts of ammonia, which dries up the scalp and weakens the follicles.
+The hairline is a very sensitive area, and over-dyeing can easily result in skin redness, split ends, dryness, hair loss and even more serious side effects like asthma and dermatitis

 Conceal it while you can

-My lifesaver was a temporary and instant gray and roots concealer that I used to cover the visible grays between coloring without dying it.
+My lifesaver was a temporary and instant gray and roots concealer that I used to cover the visible grays between coloring without dyeing it.
 Obviously, the effect of a non-permanent solution didn’t last more than a day or two, but I was not willing to use any more harmful products.
-Permanent roots touch up would have caused the same side effects as a regular dying cream.
-Now I retouch the visible grays every day while doing my makeup, it takes literally seconds, it’s more convenient than running to the salon, I don’t have to deal with Hair loss or dryness anymore.
-I should have started to cover my grays with a concealer on the first place, instead of plucking them or dying them so often.
-There is a way to deal with a few grays, I don’t have to anymore not even for 1 day.
+Permanent roots touch-up would have caused the same side effects as a regular dyeing cream.
+Now I retouch the visible grays every day while doing my makeup-it takes literally seconds, it’s more convenient than running to the salon, and I don’t have to deal with hair loss or dryness anymore.
+I should have started to cover my grays with a concealer in the first place, instead of plucking them or dyeing them so often.
+There is a way to deal with a few grays- I don’t have to anymore not even for one day.
 Now I can go to any event without having to visit the salon first.
-There is no need of dying my grays immediately.
+There is no need to dye my grays immediately.
 A simple concealer can do the trick for a while… Until it’s time to dye it again of course!!!!